sfedosimov/SimpleXMLGenerator/README.md

-# SimpleXMLGenerator
+# SimpleXMLTool
-SimpleXMLGenerator - tool to generate a simple XML document
+SimpleXMLTool - tool to generate a simple XML document, convert XML to Array and JSON